tshepang/blog/content/computing/wajig 2.1 released.rst

 Today I released `a new version of wajig`_, first time in about half a year.
-It's not even like there's some groundbreaking stuff or anything, I just haven't put as much time.
+It's not even like there's some major stuff or anything;
+I just haven't put as much time.
 Regardless, it's quite a good release.

-One the changes is getting rid of gjig, the GUI interface.
+One of the changes is getting rid of gjig, the GUI interface.

 -  I actually did like it, but it was never a production standard piece of code.
 It was actually quite nifty and useful, but the interface was not at all modern or usual.
 It also needed a lot of polish.
--  I learned a lot from trying to port it away from the deprecated libglade library to a more modern gtkbuilder (part of GTK+) but the porting documentation wasn't really good, so I was left with the option doing it from scratch.
-Not exactly a small task.
+-  I learned a lot from trying to port it away from the deprecated libglade library to a more modern gtkbuilder (part of GTK+).
+But the porting documentation wasn't really good, so I was left with the option of doing it from scratch... not exactly a small task.
 -  Worse still is the fact that there were more pro-looking GUI package managers out there.
 -  It didn't keep up with the pace of development wajig.
 It was a